HOW TO FIND THE HIDDEN SUGAR IN YOUR FOOD

 Here we will share 8 reasons why sugar is bad for your health.

-Last week we discussed the negative impact of sugar on our health.
+We discussed the negative impact of sugar on our health in our article the Adverse Affects of Sugar on Your Health.
 The shocking reality of how harmful excess sugar can be might mean you’ve started to cut back on how much sugar you consume.
 If so, let us be the first ones to congratulate you on your efforts.

 However, you are probably still consuming more sugar than the recommended daily allowance.
 The American Heart Association recommends that adult women eat less than six teaspoons of added sugar per day; the recommended dose for men is nine teaspoons.